“Never interrupt your enemy when he is making a mistake.”

 Strategic leaders aren’t typically as super-rational as economists and mathematicians make them out to be in their models.
 Understanding how competition makes decisions, where they are trying to go, and how they react to situations (e.g., promotions, new products, developments), is so important in trying to understand how they may respond or often, not respond to strategies and decisions.

 Tit for tat strategy

-One of the most pragmatic best practices that has come out of game theory is the idea of tit for tat strategy, which is, if you find yourself in the lead and you want to keep that lead, simply follow the moves of your competitor.
-I was reminded of tit for tat strategy when sailing.
+One of the most pragmatic best practices that have come out of game theory is the idea of tit-for-tat strategy, which is, if you find yourself in the lead and you want to keep that lead, simply follow the moves of your competitor.
+I was reminded of tit-for-tat strategy when sailing.
 My friend and I were racing with some other friends.
 We found ourselves in the lead with a few miles to go, and our competition not far behind.
-We were both going the same direction with the same wind, so to keep that lead we simply followed the actions of our competitors.
+We were both going in the same direction with the same wind, so to keep that lead we simply followed the actions of our competitors.
 When they turned right, we turned right.
 When they turned left, we turned left.
 And, by following exactly what they did, we kept our lead and won the race.

 In the event of being hit, hit back harder